Sindiewen/ofe2nfe-Change-File-Extensions-For-Files-In-Folder/README.md

 How to use:
 1. Copy the .sh file to your desired directory
-2. run command through terminal in that directory './ofe2nfe .old .new' with .old being the old file extension, and .new being the new file extension
+2. run command through your bash shell in that directory './ofe2nfe .old .new' with .old being the old file extension, and .new being the new file extension
 3.  ???
 4. Profit